 To send a friend request on Facebook:

-- A notification will be dispatched to the individual informing them of your request for friendship.
+3. A notification will be dispatched to the individual informing them of your friendship request.

 When sending a friend request, ensure you have mutual connections or shared interests before reaching out; otherwise, they might not recognize you or feel comfortable accepting your request.